helgadenes/aperPB/README.md

 # aperPB
-Apertif primary beam characterization.
-The beam maps created with these scripts are used for mosaicing and primary beam correction.
+These scripts are used to creat beam maps of the 40 Apertif compound beams (CBs) from drift scan observations.
+The CB maps created with these scripts can be used for primary beam correcting and mosaicing Apertif observations.
+The CB maps are also used to better understand the characteristics of the Apertif system.

+Associated publications: Dénes et al. 2022 in prep, "Characterising the Apertif primary beam response"

+## Description of the scripts that are used to create the maps

 1. prepare_drift_data.py -- Copies the .MS files from alta to happili and extracts the auto correlation data into .csv files.